 Although he wouldn't reveal much about how the bust went down, Smith said investigators received just a one-hour notice that the shipment they had ordered was on its way.
 Agents were able to identify and stop the suspect's vehicle on the freeway before reaching the meeting point.
 A search of the vehicle revealed drugs hidden in the ceiling of the truck and rolled up and stuffed in PVC pipe.

 Over the past year, investigators have seized 127 pounds of meth, in addition to heroin, nearly a dozen weapons and other assets.

 In February, the DEA announced two actions completed simultaneously: seizing 25 pounds of meth from a vehicle on I-15 and a "significant stash" of marijuana and weapons, including assault rifles, from a home in a gated community in Emigration Canyon.

-Smith estimated that more than 90 percent of all the meth in Utah today comes from super labs in Mexico.
+Smith estimated that well over 90 percent of all the meth in Utah today comes from super labs in Mexico.